calysteau/geo-assist/README.md

 ```

 ## How to use geo-assist
-Following samples are based on Georisques French TRI data from https://www.georisques.gouv.fr/
+Following samples are based on *Georisques* data from https://www.georisques.gouv.fr/

 ### Download an archive
 ```bash